Professor Chellie Spiller

 - Leadership.
 I'm especially interested in Wayfinding Leadership, Authentic Leadership, Collective/Relational Leadership, Wisdom, Leadership Development and Change, Spiritual and Servant Leadership

-- Māori and Indigenous Business and Governance including Stewardship, Wellbeing, Strategy and Decision-making
+- Māori and Indigenous Business and Governance including Stewardship, Sustainability, Strategy and Decision-making

 - Wisdom, Spirituality, Wellbeing and Mindfulness in Leadership and Business